cmwylie19/PersonalBlog/content/blog/deployments/strategies/index.md

 ## Which deployment strategy works for you

 The correct deployment strategy to use is completely situational.
-Below are some strategies to help you choose the _right_ strategy at the _right_ time.
+Below are some options to help you choose the _right_ strategy at the _right_ time.

 #### Recreate Deployment

 Terminate the all old pods and release all new pods with downtown between.

 ```
 spec:
   replicas: 1